rokoucha/cloudflare-ddns/README.md

 # cloudflare-ddns
 Add dns query to cloudflare.

-DNS name is created by hostname and CF_DDNS_SUBDOMAIN value.
+DNS name is created by arguments and environ:CF_DDNS_SUBDOMAIN value.

 ## dependencies